Frequently Asked Questions

 Who do you work with?

-I work with adults of varying ethnic backgrounds.
-I am LGBTQ+ friendly.
-I primarily help people suffering from the aftermath of trauma (see my Trauma page) and related problems, like anxiety, depression, and codependency.
-Sometimes people come to counseling with anxiety and we discover that there was trauma that is at the root of the anxiety.
+I work with adults of various ethnic backgrounds.
+I am LGBTQ+ friendly (I have close family members who identify as LGBTQ+).
+I primarily help people suffering from the aftermath of trauma and related problems, like anxiety, depression, and codependency.
+Sometimes people come to counseling with anxiety or depression and we discover that there is trauma that is at the root of their symptoms.

 What is your approach in sessions?

-The first session, or two, is dedicated to learning more about what problems you’re experiencing and what you hope to accomplish through therapy.
+The first session or two is dedicated to learning more about what problems you’re experiencing and what you hope to accomplish in therapy.

 What is your professional training and experience?